-These areas of open water include ponds, pools, brooks, streams, rivers and ornamental water features.
+These areas of open water include ponds, pools, brooks, streams, rivers, ornamental water features and sustainable urban drainage schemes.

 The list of open water sites is included at page 14.

 Open water sites can present a number of risks and hazards such as drowning and pollution (oil, blue-green algae, etc) which is harmful to people and animals.